stevencombs/retrocombs.github.io/_posts/2020/2020-10-18-retrocombs-plus4-chapter5-numbers-calculations.md

 Integer        | %      | Whole Numbers                   | X%, AI%   | 15, 102, 3
 Text String    | $      | Letters, Numbers, Characters    | X$, MS$   | "TOTAL:" , "DAY 1", "CBM"won't spend time on relational operators.
 They should appear again in a programming chapter.

-Should I give a an example?

-## Performing Calculations

-1.

-## Using Variables

-1.

 ## Mid Video Retro Break

 1. Be sure to **LIKE** each video and **SUBSCRIBE** to the [channel](https://www.youtube.com/stevencombs)!
 The community is slowly growing.